 Alton School, Alton

-Educating all age groups, from babies to sixth formers, this leafy Catholic school in Alton, East Hampshire, has a new Headmaster and ambitious plans for the future
+Educating all age groups, from babies to sixth formers, this leafy Catholic school in Alton, East Hampshire, has ambitious plans for the future

 Alton School is an independent co-ed Catholic day school in the market town of Alton, East Hampshire, with a spacious campus for 370 pupils of all faiths, from six months in the nursery up to Sixth Form.
 Founded in 1938 by the Sisters of our Lady of Providence as Alton Convent School, it was rebranded as Alton School and became co-educational in 2017, with boys also a welcome addition to the Sixth Form (by 2022 there will be boys in all year groups).
 You’ll find the school nestling in 19 acres, with older buildings, including the beautiful, grade-2 listed Anstey Manor House, leading on to modern extensions and stand-alone additions, plus plenty of woodland and gardens for the children to enjoy.